Oerip Soemohardjo: Indonesian National Revolution and death

-On 12 November 1945, at the first general meeting of army leadership, General Sudirman – the leader of the Fifth Division in Purwokerto, who had two years military experience and was 23 years younger than Oerip – was elected leader of the army following two deadlocked votes.
+On 12 November 1945, at the first general meeting of army leadership, Lieutenant General Sudirman – the leader of the Fifth Division in Purwokerto, who had two years military experience and was 23 years younger than Oerip – was elected leader of the army following two deadlocked votes.
 In the third round, Oerip had 21 votes to Sudirman's 22.
 Divisional commanders from Sumatra, who had voted unanimously, swayed the vote in Sudirman's favour; Oerip had lost votes because some of the division leaders distrusted his history with the KNIL and the oath he had taken to the Dutch motherland upon graduation.
 Although Sudirman was surprised at his selection and offered to surrender the leadership position to Oerip, the meeting did not allow it; Oerip himself was glad to no longer be in charge of the army.
-Sudirman kept Oerip, by then a lieutenant general, to serve as chief of staff under him.
+Sudirman kept Oerip, by then a lieutenant general, to serve as chief of general staff under him.
 While Sudirman remained unconfirmed, Oerip remained de jure leader; however, the Indonesian journalist Salim Said writes that Oerip's orders were at times unintelligible owing to the leader's poor command of Indonesian and often ignored unless approved by Sudirman.

-When General Sudirman was approved on 18 December, he began working to consolidate and unite the army.
+When Lieutenant General Sudirman was approved on 18 December, he began working to consolidate and unite the army.
 Meanwhile, Oerip handled day-to-day organisational and technical issues.
 Many of the details, such as company uniforms, he left to regional commanders.
 However, to deal with more important issues, such as establishing a military police and preventing enemy paratroopers from landing, he passed edicts that applied nationally.

 Together, Sudirman and Oerip were able to address many of the differences between former KNIL and PETA troops.
 The government also renamed the army twice in January 1946, first to the People's Safety Army (Tentara Keselamatan Rakjat), then to the Republic of Indonesia Military Forces(Tentara Repoeblik Indonesia, or TRI).
 On 23 February 1946, Oerip was appointed head of the 11-member Committee to Reorganise the Army (Panitia Besar Reorganisasi Tentara), formed by presidential decree.
 After four months of discussion, on 17 May the committee gave its recommendations to Sukarno.
 Oerip was set to handle day-to-day operations of a downsized army, while the Ministry of Defence was given greater bureaucratic power.
 Sudirman was kept as commander of the young armed forces.